zulissi/dev_environment/README.md

 # Setup instructions to use the docker swarm
 1. Ask zack to make an account for you at the portainer interface to the docker swarm
 2. fork this repo https://github.com/zulissi/dev_environment
-   * this represents the build configuration of your jupyter and ssh services
+   * this represents the build configuration of your jupyter and ssh services. you can change these (add packages to install etc)
    * edit the username ARG "zulissi" in ssh/Dockerfile to the one you want available when you login via ssh
 3. make an account on docker hub https://hub.docker.com/
    * add a repository for each service you want